meiesitt/PythonPlus/README.md

 ## 📃 Prerequisites
 As for the possible version of Python needed, each release has the version of Python used noted in the description of each release.
 The way Python works is slightly changed almost every version of Python, so to ensure your projects don't suddenly stop working when using Python+, we will try our best to use the newest versions of Python.

+## ⬇ Get Python+
+You can get latest release of Python+ <a href="https://github.com/meiesitt/PythonPlus/releases">by clicking here.</a> You can choose release of your choice, noted with Python version.